equiroga8/drone-detection/README.md

 iw list | grep monitor
 ```

-If monitor appears in the output that means that the interface can be put in monitor mode and that you can use dronitor on your computer.
+If monitor appears in the output that means that the interface can be put in monitor mode and that you can use Dronitor on your computer.

 This program uses python 2.7 and pip.
-Make sure you have both installed (you can check the version by typing `$ python -V`) in the terminal.
+Make sure you have both installed (you can check the version by typing `python -V` in the terminal).
 If you don't, you can install them using the terminal.
 ```
 sudo apt update
 sudo apt upgrade